-Katrine Bosley is the former CEO of Avila Therapeutics, a company that championed the discovery and development of targeted covalent drugs.
+Katrine Bosley is the CEO of Editas Medicine and the former CEO of Avila Therapeutics, a company that championed the discovery and development of targeted covalent drugs.
 Avila established alliances with Sanofi, Clovis Oncology, and the Leukemia & Lymphoma Society and advanced two programs into clinical development, one independently and one with partner Clovis, prior to its acquisition by Celgene in early 2012 ($350 million upfront + $575 million contingent on milestones).

 Prior to her leadership at Avila, Katrine was VP, Business Development at Adnexus Therapeutics, a company developing a new class of protein therapeutics called Adnectins.
 Adnexus was acquired by Bristol-Myers Squibb in 2007 (>$500 million).
 Katrine joined Adnexus from Biogen Idec where she led multiple business development transactions, including the in-licensing of Tysabri® (natalizumab).
 Earlier, she was part of the healthcare team at the venture firm Highland Capital Partners and was in regulatory affairs at Alkermes.
 Through her career, Katrine has worked with products from discovery through commercialization.